 Many of our customers are asking if air purifiers filter out viruses

-To answer this question we first need to look at how HEPA filters work and why they are relied upon in hospital settings for infection control.
-True or medical-grade H13 or H14 HEPA filters are made from pleated paper, they are restrictive on airflow but they maintain efficiency at 99.97% or 99.99% @ 0.3 microns for the life of the filter.
+To answer this question, we first need to look at how HEPA filters work and why they are relied upon in hospital settings for infection control.
+True or medical-grade H13 or H14 HEPA filters are made from pleated paper, they are restrictive on airflow, but they maintain efficiency at 99.97% or 99.99% @ 0.3 microns for the life of the filter.

 At InovaAir we only use medical-grade H13 HEPA (minimum) filter paper in all of our air purifiers and this is encased inside an all-steel mesh casing to protect the paper with airtight seals.
 Most air purifiers you find in stores and online use lower grade synthetic materials such as polypropylene which are commonly lower E11 (95% efficiency) but are still called "HEPA."

-With filtering airborne viruses, the higher the efficiency filter the greater chance it will be filtered on the first pass.
+When filtering airborne viruses, the higher the efficiency filter the greater chance it will be filtered on the first pass.
 The airtight seal on the filter is also very important; without this, you will get some degree of air bypass - even if very small, it’s a risk when you are aiming to remove a sub-micron-sized virus.

 To put this in perspective, N95 masks are recommended by the CDC for front-line healthcare workers, and they filter 95% of particles greater than 0.3 microns.